 An Evolution Rotacaster may just be the simplest machine you ever have to look after

 Your maintenance team is going to want to know how to look after your lovely new Evolution Rotacaster.
-The rulebook is simple and can be summed up in one sentence - paws off!
+The rulebook is simple and can be summed up in two words - paws off!
 There's very little that can go wrong with these well-engineered machines.

 The bearings are sealed and the chain is greased for life.
 Worst case scenario (excluding abuse) is a troublesome motor or a playful PCB.
-At that point, you don't void your warranty by letting your engineer open her up.
-You pick up the phone and call us!
+At that point, you don't want to void your warranty by letting your resident engineer open her up.
+Just pick up the phone and call us.
 We won't hang around about getting you up and running again.